hk-mars/mona-lisp/design-principles.md

 ## Brevity
 what you like about abstraction.

 By brevity I don't mean that programs should require fewer characters.
 That counts for something, but it is more important to require fewer tokens. -- Paul Graham

 Mathematical expression(elegance form) is always a good way of abstraction for design brevity, but be remember that it is NOT the goal, list and lisp are the examples.

-Strategical rules(defined constraints or format, but can be changed) is a needed way for design brevity, but this SHOULD only be used for the limitedness points of system.
+Strategical rules(defined constraints or format, but can be changed) is a needed way for design brevity, but this ONLY be used for limitedness points of system foundations.

 Forced rules MUST never be used, it makes the design less brevity and broken.